GuillaumeSimo/GuillaumeSimo.github.io/src/improve-skills.md

 # Improve your skills

-To improve your skills in AI, you have a bunch of online resources!
+To improve your skills in AI, you have a ton of online resources!

 A good way could be to follow this guide [How to become a skillful Data Scientist following the Decathlon Data Science Development Program](https://medium.com/decathlondevelopers/how-to-become-a-skillful-data-scientist-decathlon-53bb738bd58) by [Alfonso Carta](https://medium.com/@alfonso.carta).